Frequently Asked Questions

 No.

-Grades are used as guide only to assist auditionees in selecting the most appropriate ensemble to audition for.
+Grades are used as guide to assist auditionees in selecting the most appropriate ensemble to audition for.

 Auditionees do not need to have passed exams to gain a position – nor does having passed an exam guarantee a player a position.